Spine provides many settings to customize its behavior.

 When unchecked, tooltips will not be shown by hovering the mouse.
-The tooltips can still be shown on demand by pressing
+Tooltips can still be shown on demand by pressing

 When checked, the mouse wheel or

-When checked, the timeline position is set to the key's frame when a key is selected in the dopesheet.
-This can be unchecked if this behavior is bothersome.
+When checked, the timeline position is set to the key's frame when a key is clicked in the dopesheet.

 These settings affect the behavior of the graph view.